 }

-Requires Apple Silicon or A-series GPU for full GPU acceleration; runs on CPU as fallback.
-Open-source via Swift Package Manager (github.com/ml-explore/mlx-swift).
+Requires Apple Silicon or A-series GPU for full GPU acceleration; runs on CPU fallback otherwise.
+Open-source via Swift Package Manager — not a built-in Apple framework.